-- How will the local board work with the entities carrying out core programs to: - Expand access to employment, training, education and supportive services for eligible individuals, particularly individuals with barriers to employment.
+3.3 How will the local board work with the entities carrying out core programs to:

+Expand access to employment, training, education and supportive services for eligible individuals, particularly individuals with barriers to employment.

 Our Southwest Corner Workforce Development Area continuously achieves success in meeting performance outcomes in the delivery of WIOA services within our One-Stop locations.
-At our local Pa CareerLink[®] sites, there are a number of co-located partners that share a common mission of assisting individuals with barriers to employment.
-As a result of these co-located partners, we strive to maximizing resources to expand access to activities that result in a seamless delivery of services and meaningful employment.
+At our local PA CareerLink® sites, there are a number of co-located partners that share a common mission of assisting individuals with barriers to employment.
+As a result of these co-located partners, we strive to maximize resources to expand access to activities that result in a seamless delivery of services and meaningful employment.
 Common services including customer orientations, workshops, career resource center(s), referrals to targeted programs and co-enrollments are coordinated as appropriate.
 Resource sharing is accomplished through an approved Cost Allocation Plan outlining common costs and methodology for cost allocation.
+The SCWDB works closely with the Southwest Corner Operator Consortium to ensure that all partners adhere to their commitments Identified, and signed off on, in the Memorandum of Understanding (MOU).